mikebharris/BAMS/README.md

 Compile this with:
 ```
-cobc -std=default -x -free BarnCampReport.cbl Attendee.cbl
+cobc -std=default -x -free BarnCampReport.cbl
 ```

 ## Export Utility

-This tool allows you to re-export the data from BAMS to a CSV file for use in other programs.
+This tool allows you to re-export the data from BAMS to a CSV file for use in other non-legacy programs.

 Compile this with:
 ```